The Ultimate Guide to Tennis Balls: Types, Features, and Buying Tips

 Types of Tennis Balls

-1. Pressurized Balls: Ideal for professional play, offering consistent bounce but shorter lifespan.
+- Pressurized Balls: Ideal for professional play, offering consistent bounce.

 Functions and Features of Tennis Balls

-- Core Material: Rubber cores provide better bounce.
+- Core Material: Rubber cores determine bounce and durability.

 Scenarios of Tennis Balls